 How to buy Chainlink Coin online

 This beginner’s guide is an introduction to the LINK token.
-Learn why it plays such a big role in Chainlink’s process and where you can go to buy some.
+Learn why it plays such a big role in Chainlink’s process and where you can go to find some.

 Compare where to buy Chainlink, and open an account

-If you want to buy LINK coins straight away, the brokers below are some of the best platforms to use.
-If you don’t want to dive straight in, don’t worry.
-Keep reading to learn more about how it all works.
+If you want to go ahead and buy right away, the brokers below are some of the best platforms to use.
+If you want to take your time to make a considered decision, read on to learn more about how it all works.

 What is Chainlink?